-Recovery Mode in OS X provides a set of solutions for users to utilise when they need to repair and reinstall your operating system in emergencies.
-You can also reset your machine's password using these tools if needed.
+Recovery Mode in OS X provides a set of solutions for users to utilise when users need to repair and reinstall their operating system in any emergency.
+You can also reset your machine's password using recovery mode if needed.
 There are several ways to boot Mac into recovery mode.
-This way, if you find one method overwhelming, there are several other alternatives you can use.
-We will walk you through the different ways on how to boot into recovery Mac so that they will become undoubtedly useful in a rare emergency.
+If you find one method overwhelming, there are several other alternatives you can use.
+We will walk you through the different ways on how to boot Mac into recovery mode so that they will become undoubtedly useful in a rare emergency.

 Along with the introduction of a locally stored recovery volume, Apple introduced its Internet Recovery service that allows your operating system to download contents of the recovery hard disk partition from the company's service.
 This option is great to use when your local drive is completely corrupted and you no longer can access locally-stored recovery tools.

 To launch Internet Recovery, make sure your Mac is connected to a WiFi network and follow the steps below:

 It is noted that you are unable to boot Mac into Recovery Mode if you are using devices older than the ones below:

 You can create a bootable drive to store an OS X Recovery Disk so that you can access recovery tools anytime, anywhere.
 It would be great if you could invest in a high-capacity USB 3.0 flash drive to store the required tools.